Dr. Nicole B. Perry, Director

 Undergraduate Research Assistant

 Hi!
-I am a junior undergraduate studying Honors in Advanced Human Development and Family Sciences on the pre-med track.
+I am a senior undergraduate studying Honors in Advanced Human Development and Family Sciences on the pre-med track.
 I am interested in how physiological components and the environment affect emotional development in early childhood.
 When I was little I wanted to be a dolphin trainer.

 Fun Fact About Me: A fun fact about me is I love to bake or do any kind of craft project!